StephenAraka/JournalApp/README.md

 - **AI Feature:** Bonus **AI Assistant** allows you to reflect on your journal entries through a natural, conversational interface.

-Convex was chosen for its tight integration with React, ease of managing server functions and database logic in a type-safe way, and support for real-time syncing and scheduled tasks — making it an ideal fit for a dynamic journaling app.
+Convex was chosen for its tight integration with React, ease of managing server functions and database logic in a type-safe way, and support for real-time syncing and scheduled tasks, making it an ideal fit for a dynamic journaling app.

 ---